arrowhead-tools/framework-examination-tool/README.md

 * Clone or fork the repository.
 * Set your Sevrice Registry address and port in `application.properties` located in src/main/resources folder.
+* Provide new certificates if necessary and set its properties in `application.properties` file.
 * Compile the source code with `mvn clean install`.
 * Start your Arrowhead Framewrok.
 * Start examination tool with `java -jar framework-examination-tool-1.0.0.jar` located in target folder.